W3rni0/NahamCon_CTF_2020/readme.md

 **flag{oof_is_right_why_gfxdata_though}**

-**Solution:** With the challenge we get a docx file, but if we try opening it with Microsoft office or Libreoffice we get noting interesting:
+**Solution:** With the challenge we get a docx file, but if we try opening it with Microsoft Word or Libreoffice we get noting interesting:

 ![](assets//images//microsooft.png)